Parsa-Rajabi/CMPT-276/docs/project.md

 **Presentation:**

-- As part of this 8 minute presentation (tentatively scheduled for in-class), your group will present the following:
+- As part of this 8-10 minute **video** presentation, your group will present the following:
   - An overview of the project and the problem it aims to solve
   - The chosen APIs and the features you implemented
     - Use personas and user stories to explain how these features benefit the user
   - Overview of the CI/CD pipeline and how it was used in the project
   - Project takeaways and lessons learned
   - Project demo video (1-2 minutes)
+    - The timing of this video does count towards the 8-10 minute limit (e.g. going above 10 minutes will result in a penalty)
+    - This video should be a demonstration of the application's features on a live website (refer to Hall of Fame projects for examples)
+    - It is recommended to have a voiceover explaining the features being demonstrated but not required
+    - For future job applications, this video can be used as a portfolio piece (make it professional)
   - Future work and potential improvements